- Criminal Justice

 Wait for the dentist to tell you what they are looking for and then confirm that you are the right person to be the dental assistant by reiterating the skills back to them with examples.

+Did learning about medical assisting questions and answers interest you?
 Ready to become a dental assistant?
 Daymar College’s Dental Assisting program is designed to prepare you to assist a dentist in the delivery of dental treatment, performing a wide range of chairside, office and laboratory duties as part of a dental team.
 The Daymar College dental assisting program provides the opportunity to gain the skills to pursue a career as a Registered Dental Assistant in the state of Tennessee.